The Financial Reporting of Inventories (Portfolio 5168)

 The financial reporting of inventories is an enriching subject.
 On the surface, inventory accounting seems easy to understand and execute.
 Further understood, the financial reporting of inventories seems unnecessarily and sometimes confusingly complicated.
 Even further understood, the financial reporting of inventories becomes a perplexing subject with no final answer on how inventory should be accounted for, how it should be measured to determine if it is being efficiently managed (inventory turnover, etc.), or how the accounting policies and practices surrounding it should be disclosed in financial statements.
 This Portfolio not only explains the existing accounting rules regarding inventory but also identifies areas in which rules do not exist and industry practice is used.

-This Portfolio may be cited as BNA Tax and Accounting Portfolio 5168-2nd, Benke and Vitray, The Financial Reporting of Inventories (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5168-2nd, Benke and Vitray, The Financial Reporting of Inventories (Accounting Policy and Practice Series).
 Within the Accounting Portfolio Series, however, references to the Portfolios will include only the Portfolio numbers and titles.

 Table of Contents